EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 	- **Note**
 		- It is not supported to mirror the C: drive and please do NOT specify C: for the Data Partition.
 		- Dynamic disk is not supported for Data Partition and Cluster Partition.
-		- Data on the Secondary Server's Data Partition will be removed for initial Mirror Disk synchronization (Initial Recovery).
+		- Data on the Secondary Server's Data Partition will be overwritten for initial Mirror Disk synchronization (Initial Recovery).

 ### Sample Configuration